Is Your Car Having an 'Electrical Hiccup' or a Real Problem?

 Data Logging: How Professionals Catch Intermittent Problems

 Professional diagnostic equipment has data logging capability.
 Your technician connects a logger to your vehicle.
 It records sensor data continuously for hours or days.
 When your intermittent problem occurs, the logger captures sensor readings at that moment.
 Your technician reviews the data and sees what was happening when the problem occurred.
 This reveals the cause.
 Data logging costs extra ($50 to $100 per day) but is essential for intermittent problems.
 It's the only way to catch problems that don't happen consistently.
+If this is part of your decision process, Diagnosing the 'Sweet' Smell of Burning Coolant can help.

 Intermittent Check Engine Light